APPROACH TO THE PATIENT Dizziness or Vertigo

 Faintness is usually described as light-headedness followed by visual blurring and postural swaying along with a feeling of warmth, diaphoresis, and nausea.
 It is a symptom of insufficient blood, oxygen, or, rarely, glucose supply to the brain.
 It can occur prior to a syncopal event of any etiology (Chap.
 52) and with hyperventilation or hypoglycemia.
 Light-headedness can rarely occur during an aura before a seizure.
 Chronic light-headedness is a common somatic complaint with depression.

 Usually due to a disturbance in the vestibular system; abnormalities in the visual or somatosensory systems may also contribute to vertigo.
-Frequently accompanied by nausea, postural unsteadiness, and gait ataxia; may be ...
+Frequently accompanied by nausea, postural unsteadiness, and gait ...